adobe/helix-pipeline/README.md

 `content.sections` is an Array of `section` nodes, with `type` (String) and `children` (array of Node) properties.
 In addition, each section has a `types` attribute, which is an array of derived content types.
 Project Helix (and Hypermedia Pipeline) uses implied typing over declared content typing, which means it is not the task of the author to explicitly declare the content type of a section or document, but rather have the template interpret the contents of a section to understand the type of content it is dealing with.

-The `types` property is an array of string values that describes the type of the section based on the occurence of child nodes.
+The `types` property is an array of string values that describes the type of the section based on the occurrence of child nodes.
 This makes it easy to copy the value of `types` into the `class` attribute of an HTML element, so that CSS expressions matching types of sections can be written with ease.
 Following patterns of `type` values can be found:

 - `has-<type>`: for each type of content that occurs at least once in the section, e.g. has-heading
 - `is-<type>-only`: for sections that only have content of a single type, e.g. is-image-only